FedML-AI/doc.fedml.ai/docs/deploy/manage_endpoint.md

 a small portion of the devices at a time.
 This can ensure that this endpoint is always available when updating.
 :::

-## Scale / Auto-scale Your Endpoint
+## Scale / Auto-scale your endpoint

 An endpoint can have multiple replicas.
 Each replica is a copy of the model running on a device.
 You can scale your endpoint by adding / decreasing replica(s) before the endpoint is created or after it is created.